jdevfullstack-tutorials/page-metrics/README.md

 the total visitors.
 Why would you fake it?
 Unless you want to cheat yourself.

-You can visit the site development:
+You can visit the app development:
 <https://github.com/gjbae1212/hit-counter>